 Whole wheat pastry flour: get the whole grain benefits of whole wheat flour with the lightness of white flour with this more delicate, lower protein whole wheat flour.

 Lemon zest & juice: lemon zest adds an addicting pop of lemon flavor while the extra lemon juice rounds out the lemon notes and adds some extra moisture to the bread.
+See my notes below on how to zest a lemon.

 Unsalted butter: enjoy indulgent butter flavor and a moist crumb in this blueberry muffin bread thanks to melted unsalted butter.